anilmainali/BlogTopics/JMeter/ProcessToSetUpATest.md

+# Process To Set Up A Test

-# Steps to setup JMeter test:
+## Steps to setup JMeter test:

 Step 1: Launch JMeter and prepare the recording of the script.